hyva-themes/magento2-checkout-example/README.md

 import {__} from '@hyva/react-checkout/i18n';
 ```

 Note that the NPM package `@hyva/react-checkout` actually does not (yet) exist.
-It is a Webpack alias pointing to the path `vendor/hyva-themes/magento2-hyva-checkout/src/reactapp/src`.
+It is a Webpack alias pointing to
+the path `vendor/hyva-themes/magento2-hyva-checkout/src/reactapp/src`.

+## Payment Integrations
+With Hyvä Checkout, you may need to use existing payment repositories.
+They will work out of box with Hyvä Checkout
+repository.
+But you may face issues when you use them inside the template.
+This is because it is failing to load the
+relative imports.
+You need to use `@hyva/react-checkout` for all those non-resolving imports.

+There will be solution for this problem in those repositories.
+So always pay attention in the payment repositories documentation.

 ## Credits
 The brain behind this idea is [**Jisse Reitsma**](https://github.com/jissereitsma).
 You can find his original work here: [**Yireo_ExampleHyvaCheckout**](https://github.com/yireo-training/Yireo_ExampleHyvaCheckout).